- Berman Institute Founder and inaugural Andreas C. Dracopoulos Director (2014-2016)

 Berman Institute of Bioethics

 Ruth R. Faden, PhD, MPH, is the founder of the Johns Hopkins Berman Institute of Bioethics and its director from 1995 until 2016.
 She was the inaugural Andreas C. Dracopoulos Director (2014-2016) and currently is, and has been since 1995, the inaugural Philip Franklin Wagley Professor of Biomedical Ethics.
-Dr. Faden’s current research focuses on structural justice theory and on national and global challenges in food and agriculture, learning health care systems, women’s health, the rights and interests of pregnant women, health systems design and priority setting, and access to the benefits of global investments in biomedical research.
-She is co-author, with Madison Powers, of the forthcoming book Structural Injustice: Power, Advantage, and Human Rights (Oxford University Press).
+Dr. Faden’s current research focuses on structural justice theory and on national and global challenges in food and agriculture, learning health care systems, women’s health, the rights and interests of pregnant women, health systems design and priority setting, and advances in science and technology.
+Her latest book, with Madison Powers, is Structural Injustice: Power, Advantage, and Human Rights (September, 2019; Oxford University Press).

 Ruth R. Faden, PhD, MPH, is the founder of the Johns Hopkins Berman Institute of Bioethics.
 She was the Berman Institute’s Director from 1995 until 2016, and the inaugural Andreas C. Dracopoulos Director (2014-2016).
 Dr. Faden was, and is currently, the inaugural Philip Franklin Wagley Professor of Biomedical Ethics.
 In the twenty years in which Dr. Faden led the Berman Institute, she transformed what was an informal interest group of faculty across Johns Hopkins into a one of the world’s premier bioethics programs with over 35 faculty, 30 staff and over 100 alumni.
 Under her direction, the Berman Institute became a universitywide unit of Johns Hopkins with its own building, reporting to the Provost.
 Dr. Faden also secured a significant endowment for the Berman Institute, including six endowed professorships and an endowed directorship.